• Skip to primary navigation

 • Grate the garlic on a microplane - it essentially makes a paste which mixes easily into the olive oil.
 Remove fresh thyme leaves by running your fingers from the top of the stem down to the bottom to strip off the leaves.

-• Mix together in a bowl: olive oil, grated garlic, thyme leaves, salt, and pepper (and cayenne if using).
+• Mix together in a bowl: olive or sesame oil, grated garlic, thyme leaves, salt, and pepper (and cayenne if using).

 Roast the maitake mushrooms